- Briefing Room

 P3s are undertaken for a variety of purposes.
 In some cases, the purpose is to use existing assets that charge user fees to generate upfront funds for transportation by leasing the asset to a concessionaire (a.k.a. asset monetization).
 In other cases, P3s are used to develop greenfield (i.e., new construction) projects or to rehabilitate and expand existing facilities.

 For further Information: See FHWA's Public-Private Partnership Concessions for Highway Projects: A Primer, available at: https://www.fhwa.dot.gov/ipd/p3/

 |Yes, if traffic-based payment (i.e., toll or shadow-toll payment structure)

 Note.
 Const. = Construction; O&M = Operations and Maintenance.

-|Toll Concession||Private partner takes on project in exchange for receiving tolls.
+|Private partner takes on project in exchange for receiving tolls.
 Public sector usually limits rate of toll increase in some way.

 |Private partner receives payment for each vehicle that uses the facility.
 Sometimes payment is adjusted based on performance measures related to safety or congestion, or pre-established floors and ceilings.

 |Private partner receives payment based on availability of the facility at a specified performance level, with payment deductions if performance is not at the specified level.

-The FHWA Center for Innovative Finance Support is a one-stop source for expertise, guidance, research, decision tools, and publications on program delivery innovations.
-Our Web page, workshops, and other resources help build the capacity of transportation professionals to deliver innovation.
+The FHWA Center for Innovative Finance Support is a one-stop clearinghouse for expertise, guidance, research, decision tools, and publications on highway program delivery innovations.
+Our website, workshops, and myriad resources support transportation professionals in the use of innovative approaches for delivery of highway projects.

-The FHWA Center for Innovative Finance Support's Project Finance program focuses on alternative financing, including State Infrastructure Banks (SIBs), Grant Anticipation Revenue Vehicles (GARVEEs), and Build America Bonds (BABs).
+The FHWA Center for Innovative Finance Support's Project Finance program focuses on alternative financing, including State Infrastructure Banks (SIBs), Grant Anticipation Revenue Vehicles (GARVEEs), and Private Activity Bonds (PABs).